KING FOOTBALL - ENTHUSIASTIC MEETING AT GRIFFITH

 Griffith football club, winners of the M.I.
 A. football competition for 1926, received their premiership cup on Thursday night, November 18, at a smoke social at Mirrool House.

-The function was attended by Mr. Poulsen, vice-president of the League and president of the Enterprise Club, Mr. Jacka, secretary League, Mr. W. Luhrs, treasurer of the League and secretary of the Whitton club, and Mr. Hennessy, secretary Yanco Club.
+The function was attended by Mr. Poulsen, vice-president of the League and president of the Enterprise Club, Mr. Jacka, Secretary League, Mr. W. Luhrs, treasurer of the League and secretary of the Whitton club, and Mr. Hennessy, secretary Yanco Club.
 Griffith representatives were conspicuous by their absence.
 The absentees were the president, Mr. W.T.
 Davis, who was ill, the vice-presidents, captain and vice-captain.

 Mr. J. G. Casserly, secretary of the Griffith club acted as chairman, and seated with him were the visiting representatives.

 Mr. Poulsen referred to the unavoidable absence of president, Mr. Neil.
-He impressed upon the gathering necessity for keeping the club together, and organising for next year.
+He impressed upon the gathering necessity for keeping the club together and organising for next year.
 By doing that they might have their colours again pinned on the cup.
-However, their were teams that would try and outdo them next year, and the competition should be very keen.
+However, there were teams that would try and outdo them next year, and the competition should be very keen.
 The cup was of little value to individuals, but when it came to the battle for it, no end of excitement, and perhaps ill-feeling was caused.
 It was a matter of sorrow and joy, but that was experienced through life.
 Taking the play throughout the season, continued Mr. Poulsen, and especially the last match, Griffith rightly deserved the cup.
 They were greatly handicapped by long travelling, and they could be proud of themselves for winning the beautiful trophy.
 Mr. Poulsen expected there would be much more jealousy next year.

 Mr. Jack Haines was handed the cup by Mr. Poulsen, who conveyed the congratulations of the league to the winners for the great efforts they put forward.
 The prestige of it was to retain the cup in the town, which would be mere credit still after winning it.
 He hoped Griffith would lay on in the same sportsmanlike manner next year and if they lost, it was his hope a greater effort would be made the following year.